Why So Many AI-Built Products Fall Apart

 "The people who thrive with AI won't be the ones who learn every tool.
 They'll be the ones who learn how to think about it clearly."

-Most people think AI is making them better at building products.
-A lot of the time, it's just helping them make messes faster.
-Here's how to fix that.
+A lot of product managers think AI is making them better at building products.
+Sometimes it is.
+But a lot of the time, it is just helping them make mistakes faster.

-Read essayEvery week I share one clear idea about AI — how to think about it, where it's headed, and what it means for your work and life.
+Read my takeEvery week I share one clear idea about AI — how to think about it, where it's headed, and what it means for your work and life.
 Strategy and perspective, not tutorials.

 One email a week.
 Clear thinking on AI — for your work and your life.